Hessery/Portfolio/README.md

 Solo Developer.

 [**Not what you're looking for?**](./older-experiences.md)
-I have more experience that is not directly tied to these projects, some of which I picked up on personal projects.
+I have more skills that are not directly tied to these projects, some of which I picked up on personal projects and projects that are still in development.

 ---